Isogeometric shape optimisation of shell structures using multiresolution subdivision surfaces: Thin-shells

 where~$\ary \lambda$ is an array of Lagrange parameters.
 The stationarity condition for~$L (\ary{x}, \ary{u}, \ary{\lambda}) $ with respect to the vertex displacements leads to the adjoint problem

 Here, we made use of the symmetry of the stiffness matrix~$\ary K$.
-The equality between the Lagrange parameters~$\ary \lambda$ and displacements~$\ary u$ (up to the constant~$2$) is only valid when the compliance cost functions is considered.
-The stationarity condition for~$L (\ary{x}, \ary{u}, \ary{\lambda}) $ with respect to the vertex coordinates leads to the discrete shape gradients
+The equality between the Lagrange parameters~$\ary \lambda$ and displacements~$\ary u$ (up to the constant~$2$) is only valid when the cost function is the compliance~\eqref{eq:discreteCost}.
+The stationarity condition for $L (\ary{x}, \ary{u}, \ary{\lambda}) $ with respect to the vertex coordinates leads to the design sensitivities

 At equilibrium, that is when~$ \ary K \ary u - \ary f = \ary 0$ is exactly satisfied, the gradients of the Lagrangian~$L(\ary x, \ary u, \ary \lambda)$ and the cost function~$ J(\ary x, \ary u)$ with respect to the vertex coordinates are identical.
 Hence, in gradient-based shape optimisation the vertex coordinates have to be perturbed in the direction